 Finally, we can also manipulate the first element of the sentence and ask whether the practice of "putting down" and "subjugating" has always been known to humankind.
-Hunters and gatherers certainly were not all equal - inequality, difference, and even discrimination certainly occurred - however, they did not institutionalize ranking scales in the same way as hierarchical agricultural societies do.
-Even though, to some extent, most probably the possibility that something could be "put down" was always known, even from the very onset of our species.
 Perhaps language was the first application of the idea that something can be put down; after all, we subject nature to our linguistic labels.
 The Latin root of the word sub-ject reveals it: ject stems from jacere, to throw, and sub means under.

-With respect to tools, which are the result of subduing nature, already chimpanzees know how to use them; they use twigs to fetch larvae out of tree holes and thus know how to instrumentalise nature for their own advantage.
+With respect to tools, which are the result of subduing nature, already chimpanzees know how to use them; they use twigs to fetch larvae out of tree holes and thus know how to instrumentalize nature for their own advantage.
 Yet, their skills are extremely restricted in comparison with human expertise.
 Admittedly, early Homo sapiens was not that proficient either, at least compared to later eras in human history.
 Modern technology eclipses Stone Age tools.
 In other words, early attempts to subjugate nature were only tentative applications of the plethora of uses that later became known in the historic course that led up to the twenty first century.